eleda77/eleda77.github.io/docs/vocab_list.md

 **herbert** - a foolish or contemptible person, especially male

+**herm** - a squared stone pillar with a carved head on top (typically of Hermes), used in ancient Greece as a boundary marker or a signpost

 **hermeneutic** - concerning interpretation, especially of the Bible or literary texts; a method or theory of interpretation

 **heterodox** - not conforming with accepted or orthodox standards or beliefs